07 August 2024

 Leviticus 11.13-19 KWL

-13 “Of the birds, shun these.
 Don’t eat them.
 They’re abominations.

 Deuteronomy 14.11-18 KWL

 11 “Eat all ritually clean birds.
-12 Don’t eat these birds:

 Bats?
-Yep; an atalléf is a bat.
+Yep; an עֲטַלֵּף/atalléf is a bat.
 But a bat isn’t a bird!
 Shouldn’t the LORD, of all people, know this?

 Young-earth creationists and biology.

-Bluntly, this is pure speculation on their part.
-And not all that consistent with the bible, I might add.
+Bluntly, this is pure speculation on young-earth creationists’ part.
+And it’s not all that consistent with the bible.
 Fr’instance some of ’em claim donkeys and horses are the same “kind” of animal.
-They’re not just physically similar; they’re genetically similar, which is why you can crossbreed ’em and produce mules.
-Thing is, in the Law the LORD forbade mules.
+They’re not just physically similar; they’re so genetically similar, you can crossbreed ’em and produce mules.

 Leviticus 19.19 KWL

-Don’t sow many different seeds in your fields.
+Don’t sow different seeds in your fields.

 I’m not entirely certain why God made this a command.
 My guess is he didn’t want ranchers experimenting to see what kind of interesting animals they could create by getting their animals to commingle.
 Put a sheep and horse together and get a woolly horse?
 Put a cow and goat together and see what kind of milk this weird new creature would make?
 Not that any of these animals would naturally breed; nor would you even get results.
 But you can get mules by crossing a horse and donkey, and mules are useful.
 Still, it’s a bad precedent.
 (And a little pervy.)